ARAB 1441. BEGINNING ARABIC I. 4 Hours. (TCCN = ARAB 1411)

 ARAB 3346.
 BUSINESS OF LOCALIZATION AND TRANSLATION.
 3 Hours.

 An introduction to the business of localization with an emphasis on translation relevance, speed, and quality.
-The art of machine translation in regards to business as well as the areas of cost and metrics will be addressed.
+The art of machine translation as well as the areas of cost and metrics will be addressed.
 Students will work with two real-world case studies and will end the course with a final project and/or exam addressing the management of translations in a major industry.
+Exclusively for students pursuing a minor in Localization and Translation-Arabic.
 Prerequisite: ARAB 3310.

 ARAB 4393.
 ARABIC INTERNSHIP.
 3 Hours.